Real-Dev-Squad/website-api-contracts/answers/README.md

       "approved_by": "<RDS_USER_ID>", //can be of HOST | MODERATOR
-      "question_id": "<STRING>", //FOREIGN KEY POINTING TO QUESTION COLLECTION "answered_by": "<STRING>", //ID OF THE RESPONDER OF THE QUESTION(FROM PEERS COLLECTION) "event_id": "EVENT_ID", //ID OF THE EVENT IN WHICH ANSWER IS GIVEN "timestamps": {
+      "question_id": "<STRING>", //FOREIGN KEY POINTING TO QUESTION COLLECTION "answered_by": "<STRING>", //ID OF THE RESPONDER OF THE QUESTION(FROM PEERS COLLECTION) "event_id": "<STRING>", //ID OF THE EVENT IN WHICH ANSWER IS GIVEN "timestamps": {
         "created_at": "<FIREBASE_TIMESTAMP>",
         "updated_at": "<FIREBASE_TIMESTAMP>"